 Remember your objectives

-As you can see, your resume offers plenty of options and flexibility for including or omitting your foreign language skills.
+Your resume offers plenty of options and flexibility for including or omitting your foreign language skills.
 The best strategy for you comes down to your career objectives.
-By clarifying your target job and finding answers to the above three questions, you can know the best way to address foreign languages on your resume.
+If you are leaning into roles where your language knowledge is required or preferred by the employer, feature it prominently on your resume.

 Craft your perfect resume in minutes